punitarani/notes/Intro to Theoretical Computer Science/0 Introduction.md

 $A \times B = \{(1, x), (1, y), (2, x), (2, y), (3, x), (3, y)\}$
 $B \times A = \{(x, 1), (x, 2), (x, 3), (y, 1), (y, 2), (y, 3)\}$

+### Functions and Relations

+A function is a mapping from one set to another set.
+The input set is called the domain and the output set is called the range.

+$f: D \rightarrow R$

+Example: $f: {1, 2, 3} \rightarrow {x, y, z}$

 ---

 ## Fundamental Questions